freddiehaddad/neovim/LOGGING_GUIDE.md

 ## Tips for Effective Debugging

+1. **For development**: Use debug builds (`cargo build`) for automatic comprehensive logging
+2. **For production**: Use release builds (`cargo build --release`) with selective `RUST_LOG` settings
-1. Start with INFO level for general overview
+3. Start with INFO level for general overview when using release builds
-2. Use DEBUG level for input and mode issues
+4. Use DEBUG level for input and mode issues
-3. Use TRACE level only when you need to see every key event
+5. Use TRACE level only when you need to see every key event (automatic in debug builds)
-4. Use module-specific logging to focus on particular components
+6. Use module-specific logging to focus on particular components (`RUST_LOG=oxidized::editor=debug`)
-5. Check the `oxidized.log` file in your current directory for all log output
+7. Check the `oxidized.log` file in your current directory for all log output
-6. Use `tail -f oxidized.log` (Linux/macOS) or `Get-Content oxidized.log -Wait` (PowerShell) to monitor logs in real-time
+8. Use `tail -f oxidized.log` (Linux/macOS) or `Get-Content oxidized.log -Wait` (PowerShell) to monitor logs in real-time